Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-7.md

 ---

-If you live abroad or just want to use our home furnishing services without a face-to-face meeting and you are open to keep in touch online, we can also fulfill your requests online, except for the parts that require our personal presence, which we will replace with an online consultations.
+If you live abroad or would just prefer us to deliver our home furnishing services without face-to-face meetings, we can also fulfill your requests online with continuous online consultations.

+With the exception of parts that require face-to-face meetings, such as supervision, if you are open to keep in touch online, planning can work more flexibly and conveniently for you, we can even go shopping together, too.

 In this case you will need to provide us the architectural plan of your home from which we will work as we will not be able to go for site assessment or personal consultation.